The Berlin Affair: Plot

 Berlin, Nazi Germany, late 1938: Louise von Hollendorf visits her former college literature professor to tell him about her recent life events.
-The rest of the film is told in flashback with occasional narration by Louise to the Professor.
+The rest of the film is told in flashback with occasional voice-over and on-camera narration by Louise to the Professor.

 Several months earlier during the spring season, Louise is married to Heinz, a German senior diplomat at the Ministry of Foreign Affairs.
 Her husband's long work hours make her feel lonely.
 She decides to take drawing lessons at the institute of Fine Arts.
 At the institute, Louise meets a classmate named Mitsuko Matsugae, the young and alluring daughter of the Japanese ambassador.
 Captivated by Mitsuko's beauty, Louise asks her to model for her sketching practice.
 Rumor soon spreads at the institute that the two women are romantically engaged.
 Rather than driving them apart, the rumors bring the two friends closer together and soon they are engaged in a passionate love affair.
 As Louise confides to the Professor, "One moment we were laughing, the next, we were making love".
-They have their romantic encounters first at Louise's house and later at a seedy local hotel.
+They have their romantic encounters first at Louise's house and later at Mitsuko's house on the grounds of the Japanese embassy.
 After spending more and more time together, Louise falls in love with Mitsuko.

 Heinz soon grows suspicious of the women's relationship.
 He not only becomes jealous but also worried that his wife's indiscretions might harm his political ambitions.
 Heinz confronts Louise about being unfaithful, who denies his allegation, even in the face of clear evidence.

 One day, Louise discovers that Mitsuko has had an affair with Joseph Benno, their half-Italian drawing instructor.
 Louise learns about Mitsuko and Joseph's plan to marry and that the two have spread the lesbian rumors about Louise and Mitsuko to distract people from their own socially unacceptable, mixed-race relationship.
 Disgusted and disillusioned, Louise breaks away from Mitsuko and returns to her husband, confessing the full extent of what has happened.
 Heinz is upset, but forgives Louise for her infidelity.

 Meanwhile, the Nazi regime starts to eliminate dissidents under the cloak of a morality campaign.
 Wolf von Hollendorf, Heinz's cousin and a high-ranking Gestapo officer, forces Louise and Heinz to participate in a plot, which uncovers General Werner von Heiden's homosexuality whereby they set a trap for von Heiden at their house by inviting him and (unbeknownst to von Heiden) his lover, a young handsome pianist.
 At the visit, Wolf exposes von Heiden's relationship, ruining the general's career and forcing him to flee both Berlin and Germany.